-This system, known as level sensitive scan design (LSSD) adds as much as 30% to the size of the chip, as well as four extra pins (shift in, shift out and two control).
+Write D This system, known as level sensitive scan design (LSSD) adds as much as 30% to the size of the chip as well as four extra pins (chiff in shift out and two control).
+Such scan paths can also the chip, as well as four extra pins (shift in, shift out and two control).
 Such scan paths can also be extended to cover whole boards and, indeed, racks of equipment.